-Research released in June by the Consumer Federation of America (CFA) found that more than half of motorists in its sample -- drivers without moving violations or accidents who live in moderate-income areas -- were quoted rates of more than $1,000 a year for basic coverage.
+Research from the Consumer Federation of America (CFA) found that more than half of motorists in its sample -- drivers without moving violations or accidents who live in moderate-income areas -- were quoted rates of more than $1,000 a year for basic coverage.
 For 32 percent, the quotes averaged more than $1,500.

 Yet drivers in some parts of the country can get full coverage for a fraction of that amount.

 With such a wide disparity in insurance costs, it's hard to be certain you've got the best coverage at a good price.
 But if you've checked into these 12 savings strategies and discounts, you can be reasonably sure you're not leaving a lot of money on the table.

 Shop around.
 Shop around.
 Shop around.
 Short of getting rid of your car, there is no faster or easier way to save on car insurance.
 The same driver in the same car will find rates that differ by hundreds of dollars, even thousands, from one insurer to the next.
 The more you pay, the more likely it is that you can save money.

 Choose the right side of town.
 If you're moving, check the average car insurance rates in the neighborhood before you decide on a new address.
 ZIP codes matter a lot when car insurance companies set rates, and you may see a difference of a few hundred dollars a year.

 Let your insurance company ride shotgun.
 If you drive very little and very carefully, programs that monitor your driving can cut your bills considerably.
 Plug-in gadgets send data back to your insurance company about how far, when and how you drive.
 Typically the data cannot be used to charge you higher-than-standard rates, only to give you a discount.